 The monk Thomas Merton became internationally renowned in the mid-20th-century for his writings about spirituality, but his love of jazz remains little known even today.
 On this edition of Night Lights we’ll talk with jazz musician Dick Sisto, who was a friend of Merton’s in the 1960s, and we’ll also hear excerpts from experimental jazz meditations and reflections that Merton recorded in his hermitage in 1967, as well as some of the jazz that Merton enjoyed and referred to in his writings.
-We’ll also hear from Jason Bivins, author of Spirits Rejoice!, a book about jazz and American religion.

 A Writer Turned Monk Turned Writer